achushu/tpz/README.md

 ## Recommended Hardware and Setup

-- Wired connections for each computer OR a wireless router per ring
+- Wired LAN to ensure stable connectivity between all nodes

 ## Competitions